10 Essential IT Certifications for 2024

 Whether you’re just starting out or are established in your career, IT certifications have their benefits.
 Here are 10 prominent entry-level IT certifications.

 An IT certification is a qualification that shows your competency in a specific field of information technology (IT).
 You typically need to pass an exam that tests your capabilities to earn a certification.
-Certifications aren’t the only way you can get a job in IT.
+Keep in mind, certifications aren’t the only way you can get a job in IT.
 However, the right certification can benefit your career in many ways.
 A certification is an excellent option to consider if you’re looking for a structured way to learn new skills and earn a credential.

 These are some common IT certifications designed to prepare you for entry-level positions in IT.
-The list includes entry-level certifications that are broad enough to expose you to various skills and credentials that will equip you with more specialised skills.
+The list includes entry-level certifications that are broad enough to expose you to a variety of skills and certifications that will equip you with more specialised skills.

-Potential jobs: Service desk analyst, system support specialist, technical support specialist, desktop support administrator, associate network engineer
+Potential jobs: Service desk analyst, technical support specialist, associate network engineer, desktop support administrator, system support specialist

-Requirements: Two certification exams are required, with no prerequisites to the exams.
-CompTIA recommends having nine to twelve months of hands-on experience.
+Requirements: Two certification exams are required.
+There are no prerequisites to the exams, but CompTIA recommends having 9 to 12 months of hands-on experience.

-Certification path: After the CompTIA A+, candidates can take other CompTIA certifications like Security+ or Network+ or certifications from other providers like the CCNA.
+Certification path: After the CompTIA A+, candidates can go on to take other CompTIA certifications, like Security+ or Network+, or certifications from other providers like the CCNA.

 The CCNA certification is an associate-level certification that covers the fundamentals of IT networking issues.
-It includes topics like network access, IP connectivity, and IP services.
-Though it’s not a vendor-neutral certification—meaning it’ll test you exclusively on Cisco products and tools—it’s popular among network professionals because of Cisco’s dominance in the networking market.
+This includes network access, IP connectivity, and IP services.
+Though it’s not a vendor-neutral certification—meaning it’ll test you exclusively on Cisco products and tools—it’s popular amongst network professionals because of Cisco’s dominance in the networking market.
 One exam is required to get the CCNA certification.

 Potential jobs: Network specialist, network administrator, systems administrator, network engineer

-Requirements: One certification exam is required, with no prerequisites to the exam.
-Cisco recommends having a year of training and experience with computer networks.
+Requirements: One certification exam is required.
+There are no prerequisites to the exam, but Cisco recommends having a year of training and experience with computer networks.

-Certification path: After the CCNA, candidates can take more advanced network certifications, like the Cisco Certified Network Professional (CCNP) or the Juniper Networks Certified Associate - Junos (JNCIA-Junos).
+Certification path: After the CCNA, candidates can go on to take more advanced network certifications, like the Cisco Certified Network Professional (CCNP) or the Juniper Networks Certified Associate - Junos (JNCIA-Junos).

 The CompTIA Security+ certification will equip you with the skills to perform basic security functions.
 The certification will cover subjects like encryption, physical security, and wireless security.
-If you’re interested in becoming an IT security specialist, you can take more advanced security certifications.
-Examples include the Certified Information Systems Auditor (CISA) or the advanced Certified Information Systems Security Professional (CISSP).
+It requires one exam.
+If you’re interested in becoming an IT security specialist, you can go on to take more advanced security certifications like the Certified Information Systems Auditor (CISA) or the advanced Certified Information Systems Security Professional (CISSP).

-Security is a growing field—(ISC)² found that demand amongst employers was high for security professionals, with an estimated 1.8 million cybersecurity jobs in 2022 [3].
+Security is a growing field, employing 4.7 million people globally, according to the 2022 (ISC)² cybersecurity Workforce Study.
+On top of this large global workforce, the study also identified a "worldwide gap of 3.4 million cybersecurity workers" [2].

 Potential jobs: Security administrator, security specialist, security consultant, security engineer, network administrator, security analyst

-Requirements: Requires one certification exam with no prerequisites.
-CompTIA recommends having the CompTIA Network+ certification and two years of experience in IT administration.
+Requirements: Requires one certification exam.
+There are no prerequisites, but CompTIA recommends having the CompTIA Network+ certification and two years of experience in IT administration.

 Certification path: After the Security+, candidates can go on to take other security certifications like the ISC2 Systems Security Certified Practitioner (SSCP) or ISACA Certified Information Systems Auditor (CISA).

-The Microsoft fundamentals certifications test core technology skills.
-If you’re interested in working with Microsoft products and looking for a certification appropriate for someone with entry-level qualifications, this could be a good option.
+The Microsoft fundamentals certifications test core technology skills, making them good entry-level qualifications for those who are expected to work with Microsoft products.
 Knowing your way around Microsoft products is likely to be an in-demand skill—over half of surveyed IT decision-makers around the world said their companies would invest in Microsoft technology, Global Knowledge reports.
 The Fundamentals certifications replaced the Microsoft Technology Associate (MTA) certifications, which were retired on June 30, 2021.

-You can opt to take any exam in various specialised areas that fall under security, Azure (Microsoft’s cloud solution), AI, data, and software like Power Platform, Microsoft 365, and Dynamics.
+You can opt to take any one exam in a number of specialised areas that fall under security, Azure (Microsoft’s cloud solution), AI, data, and software like Power Platform, Microsoft 365, and Dynamics.
+If you’re looking for a certification in an in-demand area, the Microsoft Azure Fundamentals certification will enable you to learn the essentials of Microsoft cloud concepts.

-Potential jobs: IT specialist, Microsoft Technician specialist, Microsoft systems administrator, Microsoft server support technician
+Potential jobs: IT specialist, Microsoft systems administrator, Microsoft server support technician, Microsoft Technician specialist

 Certification path: After a Microsoft Fundamental certification, candidates may go on to receive other certifications in various specialisations like Azure Database Administrator Associate or Microsoft Certified: Security Operations Analyst Associate.

 Cloud computing, along with security, is one of the most in-demand fields in IT, and Amazon Web Services (AWS) is currently the most-used cloud platform in the world.
 So learning the AWS platform may give you an edge in this growing industry.
-The AWS Cloud Practitioner certification is an entry-level option.
+The AWS Cloud Practitioner certification is the most entry-level of the AWS certifications.

-The AWS Cloud Practitioner certification helps you gain foundational AWS knowledge and can be great for those just starting out in IT.
+The AWS Cloud Practitioner certification is designed to help you gain foundational AWS knowledge and can be great for those just starting out in IT.
 However, many cloud-related jobs ask for an associate-level AWS certification, which is a level above the practitioner certification.
 If you already have a year of experience with AWS, the associate-level AWS Solutions Architect, SysOps Administrator, or Developer certifications might better prepare you for entry-level cloud computing jobs.
-You can also consider other cloud certifications, like Microsoft Azure Fundamentals or the Google Associate Cloud Engineer certification.

 Potential jobs: Cloud engineering intern, cloud developer, cloud engineer, cloud architect